 Overproduction: Building something before it’s truly needed can lead to it not being done correctly, since contingencies often arise in the interim that can change the scope or requirements.
 (Imagine what could happen if you had a curtain wall trade contractor detail their portion of work before the exterior design was approved.)
 OpenSpace mitigates overproduction by giving project managers a complete and up-to-date digital twin, enabling them to sequence work more effectively.

 Defects: Construction errors are inevitable, but they can be mitigated with the use of 360° photo documentation technology.
 Specifically, defects tend to be detected at an earlier stage with OpenSpace because of how thoroughly it captures a site, which helps to avoid costly rework.
-Construction teams can use the Field Notes feature—which automatically maps text notes or photos taken from the field to project plans—to more easily coordinate fixes.
+Construction teams can use our popular Field Notes feature—which automatically maps text notes or photos taken from the field to project plans—to more easily coordinate fixes.
 They can also perform a preliminary punch list walk-through for defects via a “digital blue tape” tour of the site.
 This also cuts back on the number of site visits, which tackles “Transportation” waste as well.